-Motion: THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee, approve a Supplemental Capital Expenditure Authorization Request (CEAR) of seven million dollars (\$7,000,000.00) in Canadian funds for a total revised project cost of twenty-four million dollars (\$24,000,000.00) for the construction of levels 2, 3 and 7 within the Chemical and Materials Engineering Building (CMEB).
+Motion: THAT the Board Finance and Property Committee recommend that the Board of Governors approve a Supplemental Capital Expenditure Authorization Request (CEAR) of seven million dollars (\$7,000,000.00) in Canadian funds for a total revised project cost of twenty-four million dollars (\$24,000,000.00) for the construction of levels 2, 3 and 7 within the Chemical and Materials Engineering Building (CMEB).

-Action Requested Proposed by Don Hickey, Vice-President, Facilities and Operations Presenter Don Hickey, Vice-President, Facilities and Operations Subject Approval of a supplemental capital expenditure of \$7,000,000.00 for the construction (Renewal) of Levels 2, 3 and 7 within the Chemical and Materials Engineering Building (CMEB).
+Action Requested ☐ Approval ☐ Recommendation ☐ Discussion/Advice ☐ Information Proposed by Don Hickey, Vice-President, Facilities and Operations Presenter Don Hickey, Vice-President, Facilities and Operations Subject Approval of a supplemental capital expenditure of \$7,000,000.00 for the construction (Renewal) of Levels 2, 3 and 7 within the Chemical and Materials Engineering Building (CMEB).

 Responsibility Facilities and Ope erations The Purpose of the Proposal is (please be specific) To obtain approval of a supplemental CEAR for \$7,000,000.00 as provided through the Faculty of Engineering for the construction of levels 2, 3 and 7 in CMEB.
 The Impact of the Proposal is These funds will allow for the continued construction and modernization of three additional levels within CMEB.
 The three new levels will add an additional fifty (50) wet labs to alleviate the space constraints currently being realized by the Faculty of Engineering.
-Replaces/Revises (eg, policies, resolutions) n/a Timeline/Implementation Date approval; anticipa cipated to commence upon the Su ted construction start date of Dece tial completion by December 31, 20 mber 1, 2014 Estimated Cost cost is estimated at \$24,000,000.00 Sources of Funding - Funding Source Amount CEAR 14-014 (S1) Faculty of Engineering \$ 7,000,000.00 TOTAL Funding Required \$7,000,000.00 Notes g Alignment with Guiding Dare to Discover, Preservation Plan for Maintenance and Functional Documents Renewal Compliance with Legislation, Policy and/or Procedure Relevant to the Proposal (please quote legislation and include identifying section numbers) PSLA Act, Section 60 (1) (b) refers: The Board of a public post-secondary institution shall develop, manage, and operate, alone or in co-operation with any person or organization, programs, services and facilities for the educational or cultural advancement of the people of Alberta.
-BFPC Terms of Reference, Section 3) g states: 3.
-MANDATE OF THE COMMITTEE Ì Except as provided in paragraph 4 and in the Board's General Committee
+Replaces/Revises (eg, policies, resolutions) n/a Timeline/Implementation Date The project is anticipated to commence upon the Supplemental CEAR approval; anticipated construction start date of December 1, 2014 targeting substantial completion by December 31, 2015.
+Estimated Cost The total project cost is estimated at \$24,000,000.00.
+Sources of Funding • Funding Source Amount CEAR 14-014 (S1) Faculty of Engineering \$ 7,000,000.00 TOTAL Funding Required \$7,000,000.00 Notes